Schawk… Never heard of?

 - Build a talent pool of potential candidates and engage with them

 But they faced tough challenges at the same time.

 - Getting the word out effectively

 - They had to do it on a shoestring budget

 Message and target audience

 They wanted to convey a very powerful message to their target audience: “we are a strong creative company with a star-studded client roster, we’re ahead of the game in technology and resources, and we are hiring certain types of role”.

 And they knew who their target audience was: highly skilled package designers, account and project managers.

-They also posted a poll on the right handside trying to get candidates insights.
-But they included also the employees testimonials on their page.
+They also posted a poll on the right hand side trying to get candidates’ insights.
+But they also included employee testimonials on their page.
 Getting the point of view of current employees is key to any candidates, it is a great process to engage with them and build that extra trust you need to convert them.

 Giving a human feeling to their recruitment